andreasabel/inCode/entry/enhancing-functor-structures-step-by-step-1.md

 our documentation schema.

 Again, for the same reasons as before, we can get away with the only fundamental change being at the leaves/primitives.
-Our structure is very limited, and our schema type only expresses only variations within that limit, and the only variations (aside from sum/record structure) are how each leaf can be serialized.
+Our structure itself is defined by the ADT, and all of the variations outside of the structure itself comes from how each leaf is serialized.

 ``` {.haskell}
 -- source: https://github.com/mstksg/inCode/tree/master/code-samples/functor-structures/serialize.hs#L44-L47